Gauravkumaryadav4321/weatherapp/README.md

 # Final Thoughts

-I hope you find the WeatherSense useful for checking weather conditions in your area or any city you're interested in.
+I hope you find the WeatherApp useful for checking weather conditions in your area or any city you're interested in.
 Enjoy using the app and stay informed about the weather!